sassoftware/viya4-monitoring-kubernetes/samples/external-alertmanager/README.md

 1. Copy the directory in the sample to a separate local path.

-2. Set the `USER_DIR` environment variable to the local path:
+2. Run this command to set the `USER_DIR` environment variable to your local path:

 ```bash
 export USER_DIR=/your/path/to/external-alertmanager